 - Three vNICs - one for management and two for data.
 The vTPS supports both vSwitches and distributed vSwitches (dvSwitches). - You must configure the two data vNICs in promiscuous mode for Layer 2 routing.
+To avoid ARP request flooding, configure the two data ports on separate networks.
 Ensure that you set any Forged Transmits and MAC Address Changes to ACCEPT so that network packets get forwarded. - Layer 3 virtual segments do not require promiscuous mode.